dangtrinhhh/dangtrinhhh/README.md

 ## Hi there, I'm Đỗ Đăng Trình 👋

-## I'm curently a 3rd year student, Front-end Developer!
+## I'm a Software Developer!
-- 🎓 I'm currently studying at University of Science ( Ho Chi Minh City - Viet Nam National University)
+- 🎓 I graduated from the University of Science ( Ho Chi Minh City - Viet Nam National University)
-- 💻 I'm currently working on dangtrinhhh.dev!
-- 🍀 I'm learning Responsive Web Design
+- 💻 My core competencies are in ReactJS, Django and Django REST Framework.
 - 💼 I'm looking to collaborate with other content creators for work
 - ️️⚡  I love to sing🎤, play badminton️🏸 and programme ⌨